 According to the Centers for Disease Control and Prevention (CDC), the best ways to avoid the novel coronavirus involve:

-Wash the hands often, for at least 20 seconds at a time, with soap and water.
-This is especially important:
+Wash the hands often, for at least

 - after visiting a public place